albamoralest/meetups_pilot/README.md

 Here you will find a csv named by the wikipedia id of the authors.
 In the file "infoBiographies.csv" you will find the name of the person related with the wikipedia page, the date of birth

+## Acknowledgements

+This work was supported by the EU’s Horizon Europe research and innovation programme within the Polifonia project (grant agreement N. 101004746).